QIAOZHIBAO0104/Data-Science-for-Statistician_Project2/weekday_is_monday.md

     ## Tree method    13264.25        NA 3685.593
     ## Boosted method 12372.45 0.1711358 3569.803

-From the result we can see the boosted method generates smaller RMSE which is the same as we expected.
+We generates two very similar RMSE,the smaller is preferred.
+In this case,we can see the boosted method generates smaller RMSE which is the same as we expected.The boosted method tend to have a better prediction than the tree based method.